 Greg Brown is a fiction writer living in Portland, Maine.
 His stories have appeared in Shenandoah, Epoch, and Narrative Magazine, among other journals.
 He is the recipient of a Teaching-Writing Fellowship from the Iowa Writers’ Workshop, and scholarships from the Bread Loaf Writers’ Conference, the Sewanee Writers’ Conference, and the Napa Valley Writers’ Conference.

 Bryan Castille is a fiction graduate of the Iowa Writers’ Workshop, where he received the John C. Schupes Prize for Excellence in Fiction.
 He has also received scholarships from Tin House, the Bread Loaf Writers’ Conference, the New York State Writers’ Institute, Lambda Literary, and elsewhere.
 His fiction has appeared in Prairie Schooner, Jonathan, New South, and Prism International.
-He lives in St. Louis with his husband, John.
+He lives in St. Louis.

 Win Bassett‘s essays have appeared in The Atlantic, The Paris Review, the Los Angeles Review of Books, and Guernica.
 His stories and poems have been published in PANK, Image, Ruminate, and Trop.
 He’s a former assistant district attorney and serves on the PEN Prison Writing Program Fiction Committee.
 He is the Fiction and Poetry Editor of the Marginalia Review of Books and Managing Editor of Yale’s Letters journal.
 He’s from southwestern Virginia and studies at Yale Divinity School.
 Follow him on Twitter: @winbassett.